attilathedud/Clunk/README.md

 - Notes are NOT automatically saved
 - Lines beginning with ^ are highlighted
 - Works on any system with ncurses installed
+- Shift+Left/Right or Page Up/Down pages the screen
+- Home/End go to the beginning and end of the line

 ## Installation
 The only dependency to build is ncurses.
 To install, simply clone the source and run `make`.
 A `build` folder will be created with the executable inside.